E223/GavinBot/README.md

 ## Setup
 1. Install Python 3.5.3+
-2. Install dotenv
+2. Install python-dotenv
 3. Install [Discord py](https://discordpy.readthedocs.io/en/latest/intro.html) with voice support
 4. Install ffmpeg
-5. Put your bot token in config.json.example and rename it to config.json
+5. Put your bot token in config.env.example and rename it to config.env
 6. Run the thing (it will probably work, I think)